 Covers the diverse tradition of American protest literature, focusing in particular on texts responding to racial, gender-based, and class-based oppressions.
 Explores the aesthetic and literary traditions of each text, as well as its historical and cultural contexts.
-Prerequisite: any "T" course.
+Prerequisites: ENG 105 with a grade of C or higher and a "T" course.
 Offered in selected semesters.

-398 Advanced Poetry Writing W Workshop (4)
+398 Advanced Poetry Writing Workshop (4)

 Advanced workshop with discussion of students' poems and the poetry and poetics of established authors; emphasizes craft, the creative process, and aesthetic evaluation of discussed works.
 Students complete a sequence of thematically related poems in addition to other assignments.
 Non-majors welcome.
 May be repeated twice for credit.
-Prerequisite: ENG 105 with a grade of C or higher, a 200-level literature course, and junior status or consent.
+Prerequisites: ENG 105 with a grade of C or higher, a 200-level literature course, and junior status or consent.
 Offered each spring.